1. Email [email protected] and we can start our conversation on your needs.

 6. Trade-in Value: We’ll even accept your used ASD system as a trade in on a new system.
 Values depend on condition, size, ect., and you’ll get a good down payment on your next system.

 1. Whereas most of the manufacturers in the US have a 12-18 month lead time, ours is a speedy 6 to 9 months.
 We are always working to reduce this lead time, but due to the volume of production and dedication to quality, we won’t rush out a system before it’s ready.
 We do offer an expedited program, which is a “front of the line” service, and will work to decrease the lead time for these customers.
 But, we will not promise or guarantee a particular date, as things happen!
 We simply won’t rush a job at the expense of the quality.
 As of 12/18 we are seeing an actual build time of 16 weeks, yet shipping is taking a bit longerthan normal.
 WIth shipping we have seen as quick as 4 weeks and as long as 16 weeks.
 Unfortunatly we can no control the shipping aspect.

 1. Contact Us at [email protected] or fill out the quote request form on our website.

-2. Your Area Sales Representative will contact you to either provide a quote or help you narrow down your options.
+2. A Representative will contact you to either provide a quote or help you narrow down your options.

 3. Once you’ve decided on a system, configuration, and other equipment, you’ll be presented with a quote.